From the Vault- Russ Meyer’s The Seven Minutes 1971

 CapturFiles_9

-John Carradine plays mute curmudgeon Charlie Towman who publishes the weekly newspaper.
+John Carradine plays mute curmudgeon Charlie Towman, who publishes the weekly newspaper.
 Apparently, his croaks and grunts were dubbed in afterward.
 Walter Abel (Fury 1936, Mr. Skeffington 1944) plays Mayor Adams.
-And Fran Stevens plays Tess Howard who operates the switchboard.
+And Fran Stevens plays Tess Howard, who operates the switchboard.

-Plus, the film is back-dropped with an assortment from Andy Warhol’s acting “Factory.’
-Mary Woronov was at one time married to director Theodore Gershuny), supporting players Ondine, Candy Darling, Kristen Steen, Tally Brown, Lewis Love, filmmaker Jack Smith, and artist Susan Rothenberg.
-And character actor Philip Bruns plays the patriarch of the estate now deceased, the eccentric Wilfred Butler.
+Plus, the film is set against the backdrop of an assortment of Andy Warhol’s acting “Factory.”
+Mary Woronov was once married to director Theodore Gershuny, supporting players Ondine, Candy Darling, Kristen Steen, Tally Brown, Lewis Love, filmmaker Jack Smith, and artist Susan Rothenberg.
+Character actor Philip Bruns plays the patriarch of the estate, now deceased, the eccentric Wilfred Butler.

 CapturFiles_12